Egress Gateway Best Practices

 43.156.123.70: nginx-54c98b4f84-xt8bs

-But all use the public IPs bound to the currently defined group of egress nodes:
+All egress IPs belong to the defined group of egress nodes:

 $ kubectl get nodes -o custom-columns="NAME:.metadata.name,EXTERNAL-IP:.status.addresses[?(@.type=='ExternalIP')].address" -l egress-node=true